UoB-COMSM0110/2024-group-18/README.md

 This was advantageous, especially later when testing the Game and conducting more TLX tests/think-aloud, as we were able to interview anyone in labs/close friends and family (see Section 6), creating the implication that surrogate roles significantly affect data collection.
 Although mentioned by Alexander, perhaps being more explicit about Surrogate Role strategising and conducting future research in this relationship with product success.
 However, it also poses risks, as surrogates might misinterpret the needs of those they represent.
 Specifically, our main stakeholders may not have mobility issues.
 So, final feedback may not be reflective if more experts had mobility issues; thus, they can empathise with this feature.

 ### Identifying Top-Level Needs (User Stories)
+To better understand what features we should prioritise, we created user stories.

 - As a casual gamer, I want a game that is straightforward to control, allowing me to enjoy the game immediately without a steep learning curve.
 - As a puzzle enthusiast, I want a game that gives me an "aha" moment, and rewards my ability to think through a problem.